JeffRice/reactUI/README.md

 $ python3 -m server.cli 5000 --no-auth
 ```

-Also note that the `/login` route will return an HTTP 400 if the server is
+The `/login` route will return an HTTP 400 if the server is
 started in `--no-auth` mode.

 If you have any trouble getting the server running feel free to